I had bought a new PC in 2022 to revisit Linux after my initial troubles a quarter century prior.

-I bought a PC in the Summer of 2022 after 15 years, with the intention to run Linux on a separate SSD.
+I bought a PC in the Summer of 2022 after 15 years, with the intention of re-exploring Linux on a separate SSD.
 The hardware being secure boot capable with Microsoft Windows 11 OS and having an NVIDIA graphics card, narrowed the choice of Linux distribution literally to what “sort of works” in that combination, as I write this in early 2023.

 I started with the üniversal choice – Ubuntu seemed to install fine including the proprietary NVIDIA drivers with secure boot, but wouldn’t boot up post install.
 Pop!_OS was pretty much the same except it did not support secure boot.